shenryHen/localhank/content/shannon-sharpe.md

 Category: quote lists
 Slug: sharpe-quotes

+1. What they're starting to do is take his kindness for weakness.
+He might have to touch somebody...he might have to put hands on somebody - you don't have to be a catholic priest.<br>
+	_On people generally disrespecting LeBron James and assuming his kind nature is a weakness  - 2017.14.11_

+4. Club Shay Shay, known for entertainment, but the brunch, is banging<br>
+	_On his literal and metaphorical restaurant after the Lakers beat the Clippers on 2020, March 8th. - 2020.3.9_

-1. <a href="https://www.youtube.com/watch?v=A-ynOpt2VXw&t=256s" target="_blank">Sometimes a man can make his destiny on the very road he took to avoid it.</a><br>
+2. <a href="https://www.youtube.com/watch?v=A-ynOpt2VXw&t=256s" target="_blank">Sometimes a man can make his destiny on the very road he took to avoid it.</a><br>
 	_On the LA Clippers making their destiny by blowing a 3-1 lead in the NBA Playoffs after they talked so much shit about how they were better than the Lakers, how their team was only focused on the playoffs, and how they underestimated everyone else and only focused on the Lokers. - 2020.9.16_

 1. <a href="https://youtu.be/AwjnTYThz54?t=14" target="_blank">This is not speculation, this is not conjecture, this in not innuendo, this is fact.
 LeBron James has more playoff buzzer beaters than every other player that got a vote</a><br>
 	_On LeBron James having the most playoff buzzerbeaters in the NBA, despite getting no votes in NBA general managers survey on which player they want to take the last shot in a close game. - 2020.12.22._

-4. Club Shay Shay, known for entertainment, but the brunch, is banging<br>
-	_On his literal and metaphorical restaurant after the Lakers beat the Clippers on 2020, March 8th. - 2020.3.9_

-5. What they're starting to do is take his kindness for weakness.
-He might have to touch somebody...he might have to put hands on somebody - you don't have to be a catholic priest.<br>
-	_On people generally disrespecting LeBron James and assuming his kind nature is a weakness  - 2017.14.11_

 1. <a href="https://youtu.be/6-00hORvE_0?t=1218" target="_blank"> If you see me fighting a bear don't help me, help the bear.
 And pour honey on me.</a><br>
 	_On being confident that LeBron will beat the LA Clippers, even at full strength, in the 2021 playoffs, that he'll take almost whatever bet on it. - 2021.12.22_